reubenhutcherson/osTicket-post-install-config/README.md

 <h3>Step 1: Open osTicket and log in using credentials from installation tutorial </h3>

 - If you need help installing osTicket, please see my tutorial [here](https://github.com/reubenhutcherson//osTicket-prereqs-installation)
+- You can sign in using this link: http://localhost/osTicket/scp)

 <p align="center">
 <img src="https://i.imgur.com/0xN5pmy.jpg" height="80%" width="80%" alt="Azure Free Account"/>